The DIYer’s Guide to Standing Desk Bases

 The new Freedom base is iMovR’s answer to low cost Asian imports, leveraging design ingenuity and a great deal of investment in robotic manufacturing to combat the labor cost advantages China has.
 Now for only very slightly more than an Asian import you can get an American-made product with similar performance but built to last much longer, and backed by a 10 year warranty and domestic customer support.

 There are actually two Freedom bases.
-The standard model is a single-stage (two-leg segment) base with a height range of 27″ to 45″, and the “XT” model is a dual-stage (three-leg segment) base that has a 22.5″ to 48″ height range.
-For the latter there is also a 6″ leg extension option for the exceedingly tall or for average height users planning to employ and under desk treadmill.
+The standard model is a single-stage (two-leg segment, 460 mm stroke) base with a height range of 27″ to 45″, and the “XT” model is a dual-stage (three-leg segment, 660 mm stroke) base that has a 22.5″ to 48″ height range.
+For the latter there is also a 6″ leg extension option coming for the exceedingly tall or for average height users planning to employ an under desk treadmill.
 The price of the standard base is $479, and the XT is priced at $579.
 Like iMovR’s top-of-the-line American-made base, the Reliant (see below), the Freedom’s dual motors are precision Bosch motors from Germany, as good as it gets.

 The digital controller has only two buttons—Up and Down—but these also store your preferred sitting and standing height.
 Another clever cost reduction (and size reduction of the svelte hand controller) by eliminating the extra buttons necessary for programming height presets on other models.

-The Freedom comes in black, silver and white, and a third-leg option for building L-desks is coming.
+The Freedom comes in black and silver right now, with white expected to ship mid-April, 2017, and a third-leg option for building L-desks is coming.
 Transit speed is 1.3 ips, and the weight lift capacity is 220 lbs.
 Unlike iMovR’s UpStage, the Freedom bases can support either 24″ or 30″ deep desktops, and can accommodate desktop widths of 48″ to 72″. iMovR uses the Freedom base in their Energize and Cascade desks systems, offering over 3,400 permutations of base size and color, and desktop shape, size and color, all off a single versatile base platform.

 The Reliant base is the one that iMovR uses in their made-in-America Elite and Everest desk lines, and it is the best of the best.
 100% made in the Michigan with the exception of its dual precision BOSCH motors (Germany), the Reliant features the tightest manufacturing tolerances and highest overall quality among all the electric bases on the market.
 As a result it also comes with the most impressive warranty in the industry, with lifetime on the frame and 10 years on the motors and electronics (same as on the Freedom bases).
 You will not find that on any Asian import.